-All Houghton College students are required to live in a college residence.
-All first and second year students, as well as some juniors and seniors, live in our four traditional residence halls.
+All students are required to live in a college residence.
+All first- and second-year students, as well as some juniors and seniors, live in our four traditional residence halls.
 Houghton also endeavors to provide more flexible options for upperclass students.
 Two of the residence halls feature special upperclass floors with additional visitation and cooking privileges.
-Juniors and seniors are also eligible to apply for one of three options: a townhouse-seven students sharing a 4-bedroom townhouse with full kitchen facilities; a college-owned apartment which houses four students in a two-bedroom apartment; or a Community Living Option (CLO) which permits a student to privately rent a room or apartment within the village of Houghton.
+Juniors and seniors are also eligible to apply for one of three options: a townhouse-seven students sharing a four-bedroom townhouse with full kitchen facilities; a two-bedroom apartment in a college-owned complex, each apartment houses four students; or a Community Living Option (CLO) which permits a student to privately rent a room or apartment within the village of Houghton.
 CLOs are granted on a very limited basis, primarily to senior students, based upon projected enrollments.
 Additionally, some upperclass students reside in the residence hall or townhouses on our West Seneca Campus.
 Local or married students may elect to commute from home.